 In line with strategy, resources continue to be utilised in bringing products to market from which the company will benefit in the years to come.
 The company continues to monitor its cost base to ensure that profitability is maximised.
-Administrative costs have increased by 7% compared to last year and distribution costs have increased by 20% compared to 2021.
-The increase in distribution costs is primarily due to an increase in the rates charged by the distributor and higher average stock holding compared to 2021.
-Increase in administrative costs is mainly a combination of higher staff costs due to new recruitments as per business needs offset by lower management fee charges compared to last year.
-Management fee charges are determined as a function of sales.
-Lower sales in the current year compared to the previous year has resulted in a reduction in fees this year.
+Administrative costs have increased by 2% compared to last year and distribution costs have increased by 19% compared to 2022.
+The increase in distribution costs is due to a combination of increase in sales over 2022 as well as change in rates and methodology of charge out rates for delivery of goods to customers.
+Increase in administrative costs is mainly a combination of increase in consultancy cost due to the finance transformation project, increase in bad debts provisions on account of bankruptcy of a key customer and lower staff costs on account of reorganisation of some functions within the business.